"""

 [docs]

-def clear_cache(self, name: str):
+def clear_cache(self, name: str) -> None:

 """

-Clear the cache with given name.
+Clear the cache with the specified name.

 Parameters